EventideSystems/tool_for_systemic_change/README.md

 ## License & Attribution

-Copyright © 2023 Emily Humphreys
+Copyright © 2023 Wicked Lab
 Copyright © 2025 Eventide Systems Pty Ltd

-Rreleased under an open source license.
-The repository contains seed data models that are copyright their respective owners.

 This software is licensed under the GNU Affero General Public License, version 3 ("AGPL-3.0").
 See the [LICENSE](LICENSE.md) file for details.

+NB the `db/data_models` directory contains seed data models that are copyright their respective owners.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.